hechinger/hechinger/README.md

 ### Install Dependencies

 Hechinger has a few dependencies we need to install.
 First we'll use Bower to install Upbase, jQuery, and other packages we need.
 Then're going to compile our `.scss` files with Compass.
+You will need [Composer](https://getcomposer.org/doc/00-intro.md#globally).

 Open a terminal and navagte to your hechinger theme folder.